-What you must pay when you get Services that are covered for you these services Hypertension You pay a \$0 Hypertension patients may receive 1 blood pressure monitoring copayment for 1 device per year.
-The device must be purchased from DME Supply blood pressure USA and must be on our approved list. cuff per year if you have a confirmed hypertension diagnosis.
-Rheumatoid Arthritis or Osteoarthritis You pay a \$0 o Members who have a prior authorization or have undergone a copayment for a joint replacement within the plan year with a diagnosis of customizable care Rheumatoid Arthritis or Osteoarthritis, can receive a customizable kit with a care kit with items such as, but not limited to, a reacher, shoehorn, confirmed non-slip bathmat, alternative shoe laces, laces designed for those rheumatoid with special needs, sock-aid, and long handled shower sponge arthritis or through our approved contracted vendor. osteoarthritis diagnosis following a joint replacement
+Services that are covered for you What you must pay when you get these services

+- Hypertension - Hypertension patients may receive 1 blood pressure monitoring device per year.
+The device must be purchased from DME Supply USA and must be on our approved list.

+You pay a \$0 copayment for 1 blood pressure cuff per year if you have a confirmed hypertension diagnosis.

+- Rheumatoid Arthritis or Osteoarthritis - Members who have a prior authorization or have undergone a joint replacement within the plan year with a diagnosis of Rheumatoid Arthritis or Osteoarthritis, can receive a customizable care kit with items such as, but not limited to, a reacher, shoehorn, non-slip bathmat, alternative shoe laces, laces designed for those with special needs, sock-aid, and long handled shower sponge through our approved contracted vendor.